Vilnius Region: Ethnography

 After the extermination of Jews, displacements and migrations, Lithuanians became the undisputed ethnic majority in the Vilnius region in 1989 (50,5%).
 The share of Lithuanians in the Vilnius city grew from 2% in the first half of the 20th century to 42.5% in 1970, 57.8% in 2001 (while the total population of the city expanded several times) and 67.1% in 2021.
 The Poles are still concentrated in the area around Vilnius, and constituted 63.6% of the population in Vilnius District Municipality and 82.4% of the population in Šalčininkai District Municipality in 1989, By 2011 the number had shrunk to 52.07% of the population in Vilnius District Municipality and 77.75% in Šalčininkai District Municipality.
 By 2021 the number of Poles in Vilnius District Municipality had shrunk to below half (46.75%) of the population.

+Recent geospatial analysis (2024) indicates a divergence in ethnolinguistic trends within the region.
+While the Vilnius–Trakai urbanized area has undergone intensive "re-Lithuanization" due to internal migration and economic expansion, the rural Lithuanian-speaking enclaves (such as the Dieveniškės appendix and the "linguistic islands" in Belarus like Gervėčiai and Pelesa) have faced drastic population decline—decreasing more than 13-fold in some areas between 1890 and 2021.
+Sociolinguistic studies in the Šalčininkai and Voranava borderlands describe the local Southern Aukštaitian dialect as undergoing a process of "language death."
+Intense contact with the local Belarusian vernacular (po prostu) has led to morphological interference, where bilingual speakers increasingly adapt Lithuanian grammatical gender and verb structures to match Slavic patterns.